adamchainz/pelican_novapost/content/nodejs-for-pythonists.md

 This is definitively not an exhaustive list, there are certainly many other similarities.
-But at Novapost, where we use bigger and bigger portions of the Javascript world and are already heavily using Python, we are glad to notice that best practices and good tools are shared among our two favorite platforms.
+But at Novapost, where we use bigger and bigger portions of the Javascript world and are already heavily using Python, we liked to see that best practices and good tools are shared among those two solid platforms.

 By the way, we're hiring.
 If you're a (guess what ;) Python or (frontend) JS developer, feel free to contact us.
 There are plenty of great things to do here.